How do I donate an artifact to America’s National Churchill Museum?

-Yes.
-The Museum is interested in artifacts and documents pertaining to the life and legacy of Winston Churchill.
+The museum has been collecting since 1965 and still actively collects artifacts and documents pertaining directly to the life and legacy of Winston Churchill.

 What is done with artifacts donated to the Museum?

 America's National Churchill Museum uses artifacts for exhibits organized and displayed in the Museum, short-term loan to other museums in the United States, and for research by historians, authors, documentary film producers and students.